Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Main article: God of white spots

-Proof from the degree of perfection
+Proof of perfection

 “In our conscience there is an unconditional demand for the moral law.
 Morality is from God. »